-You'd be amazed how much fun there is in a tiny box from the best cheap board games.
-They tend to be shorter experiences than the beefy games you'll find in our list of the over best board games overall, but they're no less sharp and innovative.
+The best cheap board games tend to be shorter experiences than the bigger, beefier games you'll find in our list of the over best board games overall, but they're no less sharp and innovative.
 You can just buy more of them for a given budget.

 These cheaper board games are also often a bit easier to teach and learn than more expensive games, which can be a big bonus as well, if you're looking for something to squeeze into a gap in the evening, and not take over a whole day.

-- The best cheap strategy board game: Ticket to Ride: London – it feels like a bigger game than it is, but plays in under half an hour
+- The best cheap family board game: Ticket to Ride: New York – it feels like a bigger game than it is, but plays in under half an hour

 - The best cheap board game for two players: Jaipur – a perfectly honed puzzle for two players to battle against each other